 <h2 id="finding-a-topic">Finding a Topic</h2>

-<p>The best strategy is to take a well-known problem and twist it in a unique way that no one has done.
-For example, my project dealt with synchronizing pendulums which was a common problem investigated by top schools like Harvard and UCLA.
-I researched what has been done so far, and nothing regarding the properties of the pendulum on synchronization has been done.
+<p>The best strategy is to take a well-known problem and give it a unique twist that hasn’t been explored before.
+My project dealt with synchronizing pendulums — a topic studied by top institutions like Harvard and UCLA.
+After reviewing the existing research, I noticed that nobody had specifically looked at how the physical properties of the pendulum affected synchronization.
 So I did just that.</p>

-<p>Honestly, just reading it plainly, the topic doesn’t sound super groundbreaking.
-I mean changing string lengths to see how synchronization in coupled pendulums change?
-To my suprise at the time, synchronization is used in end-to-end encrypted systems as an encryption key.
-The lesson is find a topic that you are passionate about, then find useful applications later.</p>
+<p>Reading it plainly, the topic might not sound groundbreaking — changing string lengths to observe how synchronization in coupled pendulums changes?
+But I was surprised to learn that synchronization is actually used in end-to-end encrypted systems as an encryption key.
+The lesson: find a topic you’re genuinely passionate about, then discover the applications later.</p>

 <p>Now that a topic is secured, what’s next?</p>